soleu/BBangcketMonster/README.md

 1. Create guild by specifying characters
 2. Combat against monsters
 3. Shopping : Buy, Sell
-4. Increase the character's ability by equipping the character with weapons, armor, and rings.
+4. Increase the pokemon's ability by equipping the pokemon with weapons, armor, and rings.